header-logo

 3. Does GitHub Copilot actually boost productivity?

-Yes.
-Developers using Copilot complete tasks 55% faster in tests.
-It also helps teams reduce pull request time by 4×—from 9.6 days to 2.4 days on average.
+Yes, developers using Copilot complete tasks 55% faster in tests.
+It also helps teams reduce pull request time by 4 times, from 9.6 days to an average of 2.4 days.

 4. Is Copilot improving developer satisfaction and reducing burnout?